 Brazil nuts contain carbohydrates, so they could have a small impact on blood sugar levels if you eat them in large quantities.
 Even though they are high in carbs, these nuts only have a moderate glycemic index (GI) rating.
 This means that they are slowly digested and don’t cause sharp spikes in blood sugar levels, making it easier to maintain stable energy throughout the day (2).

-If you’re diabetic, you can safely enjoy brazil nuts to control your blood sugar—as long as you monitor the total amount of carbs that you eat throughout the day.
-However, if you’re not diabetic and manage to lose weight while eating brazil nuts regularly, your blood sugar could remain within a healthy range for longer periods.
+If you’re diabetic, you can safely enjoy brazil nuts and still control your blood sugar—as long as you monitor the total amount of carbs that you eat throughout the day.
+However, if you’re not diabetic and manage to lose weight while eating brazil nuts regularly, your blood sugar should remain within a healthy range for longer periods.

 Improve Thyroid Function

-The selenium in these nuts may also help boost thyroid function, which is associated with lower body fat percentage and metabolism (4).
+The selenium in these nuts may also help boost thyroid function, which supports a healthy metabolism.
 It can even make it easier for people who are struggling with hypothyroidism to maintain a healthy weight.

 Increase Energy Levels For Workouts

 Brazil nuts are nutrient-dense foods that provide you with an instant energy boost that will last for several hours.
 These nuts contain essential amino acids, which are the building blocks of proteins responsible for providing you with this energy boost.
-Their energy-boosting properties make them the perfect pre-workout snack.
+Their energy-boosting properties make them the perfect pre- or post-workout snack.

 Optimal Nutrient Absorption